 What You Need for a Day in Elafonisi

-As mentioned above, the area is really isolated.
+As mentioned above, the area is isolated.
 The beach offers a few bars and kiosks that sell drinks, ice cream, sandwiches, and salads.

 Some also sell sunscreen and a few other basics such as beach towels, goggles, and even cigarettes.
 In general, these tend to be expensive if compared to Crete’s standard of prices.

-There are a few convenience stores a few kilometers before reaching the actual beach so, if you’re not packing your own lunch, you can stop and stock up there for drinks and food.
+There are a few convenience stores a few kilometers before reaching the actual beach so, if you’re not packing your lunch, you can stop and stock up there for drinks and food.

 There is also a couple of restaurants on the same main road.
 The one we utterly recommend is Glykeria.
-It tends to be packed in the afternoon, but that only because the food is really good, the views are spectacular, and the prices quite convenient.
+It tends to be packed in the afternoon, but that is only because the food is really good, the views are spectacular, and the prices quite convenient.